 Some call them ‘collapsible gates’, others call them ‘scissor gates’.
 At one time, these ubiquitous geometric pieces of art in steel were fashionable throughout Malaysia and Singapore.

-Alas, these days we see fewer and fewer of such installations – perhaps they are now regarded as ‘ugly’ and ‘uncool’.
+Alas, these days we see fewer and fewer of such installations for homes – perhaps they are now regarded as ‘ugly’ and ‘uncool’.
 However, someone told me that this ‘Retro’ style is making a comeback.
 That would be nostalgic renaissance indeed.